unionai-oss/pandera/docs/source/schema_models.rst

 The ``Config`` class can be specified within a ``SchemaModel`` subclass definition, where you can set schema-wide options.
-The full set of options can be found in the :py:class:`model.BaseConfig` class.
+The full set of options can be found in the :class:`~pandera.model.BaseConfig` class.

 .. testcode:: dataframe_schema_model